charles-dr/Swagger-API/README.md

         active(string, optional) - active status of the employee. one of two values - 'Chekced', 'Unchecked'

-        role(mixed, optional) - role data of the employee which will be saved in forms of JSON string
+        role(mixed, optional) - role data of the employee which will be saved in forfms of JSON string

         train_manager(string, required) - email of the train manager